-3.9 Your turn:
+11.9 Your turn:

 Our model made various assumptions about the life cycle of the bollworms.
 For example, we assumed that the larvae remain on a single type of plant their whole life, and that there is complete mixing of insects between the non-Bt refuges and the Bt crops prior to mating.
 What will happen if those assumptions do not hold?
 For example it is probably important to consider the spatial arrangement of refuges and crops.
-Consider how the predictions about resistance evolution will change under these two scenarios:

-- 1. Very fine scale intermixing of Bt and non-Bt plants, so larvae feed on multiple kinds of plants. - Imagine an insect where the larvae are mobile and feed on many different individual plants.
+- Very fine scale, so larvae feed on multiple kinds of plants.
+Imagine an insect where the larvae are mobile and feed on many different individual plants.
 What happens if there is very fine-scale intermixing of Bt and non-Bt crops (perhaps alternating rows or by planting a mixture of Bt and non-Bt seed)?.
 In that case, individual larvae will feed on a random combination of Bt and non-Bt plants, effectively getting only a partial dose of Bt toxin.
-How will that affect the evolution of resistance? - 2.
-Very coarse scale separateion of Bt crops from the refuges, so adults cannot intermix. - At the opposite extreme, how would resistance evolve if the Bt crops and refuges were widely separated, so insects do not move between refuge and field?
+How will that affect the evolution of resistance? - Very coarse scale, so adults cannot intermix.
+At the opposite extreme, how would resistance evolve if the Bt crops and refuges were widely separated, so insects do not move between refuge and field?
 In this case the adult insects would mate and lay eggs within the same field where they developed.
 How will resistance evolve in the buffer and in the crop?